RUC-MIALAB/PSAIA/README.md

 ```

 If you can see its dependencies, you can go on.
 If not, you need to check if the versions of the relevant libraries are correct.

+Also, If you would like to learn more about the detailed configuration of the software, please refer to this documentation.
+[Easy Installation — PSAIA](https://psaia.readthedocs.io/en/latest/quick_start/easy_install_PSAIA.html#requirements)

 ## Run